jdefrance7/SeniorDesignProject/PX4/README.md

 # PX4 Firmware

-Code was written for the PX4 Firmware to read incomming UAVCAN AngularCommand messages from the wing segments and publish the data to a custom, mulit-instance uORB topic called `sensor_winglet`.
+A custom PX4 Firmware stack to read incomming sensor orientation data and publish it to the flight controller's internal messaging system.

+The incomming data is encoded as UAVCAN_v0 `AngularCommand` messages and received by the flight controller over the CAN bus.

+The data is published to a custom, multi-instance `sensor_winglet` topic in the flight controller's internal messaging system uORB.

 ## Authors